 In the given circumstances, it’s vital to eliminate all the duplicate content to improve ranking.
 How to do it?
 You can use canonical tags or 301 redirects to prevent search engines from indexing duplicates.
 Another way is by using a plugin like Yoast SEO which will automatically check your website for any duplicates and provide suggestions on how to fix them.

-Among things you can do manually, we recommend checking titles, meta tag usage, and wording in URLs.
+Among things you can do manually on your Shopify website, we recommend checking titles, meta tag usage, and wording in URLs.

 Rich snippets, as an illustration of structured data markup implementation, make it easier for search engines to figure out your website and its type of content.
 They help users understand what your pages are about.
 On top of that, they provide Google with useful information about your products, for instance, pricing, availability, ratings, and review numbers.